awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-control-access-using-iam-policies-to-invoke-api.md

 }
 ```

  Here, `Permission` is to be replaced by `Allow` or `Deny` depending on whether you want to grant or revoke the included permissions\. `Execution-operation` is to be replaced by the operations supported by the API execution service\. `METHOD_HTTP_VERB` stands for a HTTP verb supported by the specified resources\. `Resource-path` is the placeholder for the URL path of a deployed API `[Resource](https://docs.aws.amazon.com/apigateway/api-reference/resource/resource/)` instance supporting the said `METHOD_HTTP-VERB`\.
-For more information, see [Statement Reference of IAM Policies for Executing API in API Gateway](#api-gateway-calling-api-permissions)\.
+For more information, see [Statement reference of IAM policies for executing API in API Gateway](#api-gateway-calling-api-permissions)\.

 **Note**
 For IAM policies to be effective, you must have enabled IAM authentication on API methods by setting `AWS_IAM` for the methods' `[authorizationType](https://docs.aws.amazon.com/apigateway/api-reference/resource/method/#authorizationType)` property\.
 Failing to do so will make these API methods publicly accessible\.